Showing posts with label Mordialloc. Show all posts

 George James' death notice

-Between 1918 and 1920 the James’ brothers sold all the land on Manks Road and left the area – all that is apart from the youngest brother, Arthur and his wife Elizabeth, who took up a farm on Rossiter Road in Koo Wee Rup.
+After the sale of land one brother did remain in Koo Wee Rup, the youngest one, Arthur and his wife Elizabeth, who took up a farm on Rossiter Road in Koo Wee Rup.
 (14) Arthur died on May 7, 1949 in sad circumstances as the Dandenong Journal of May 11, 1949 reported -

 While watching his son play football for Kooweerup last Saturday Mr. Arthur Bertram James, farmer, of Rossiter Rd., Kooweerup, collapsed and died.
 Deceased, who was very well-known, was 59 years of age and is survived by his wife and three sons, John, Alan and Frank.
 (15)